RC15 Sociology of Health

 Research into the sociology of health and illness is the primary objective of RC 15.
 It supports individual scholars, institutions, and associations that are concerned with such research.
 It promotes information exchange and scientific meetings at regional, national, and international levels.
 It encourages the generation of sociological knowledge that enables health professional administrators, officials, and planners to improve the delivery of health services in the domains of prevention, management, cure, and rehabilitation.
 It also stimulates the thinking of health scholars in search of the most vital concepts and analytical frameworks for understanding health and illness in society.

-Mike SAKS, University Campus Suffolk, United Kingdom (till December 2022)
+Michael (Mike) SAKS, University of Suffolk, United Kingdom

 Dues USD 60 (USD 20 discount) for a 4 year period.

 To become a member, submit a membership application from your user account: https://www.isa-sociology.org/en/login.